 Where are the travel agent jobs?

+Are there any travel agent jobs?
 If you look at the decline in storefront travel agencies (so-called brick and mortar travel agencies), you’d get the impression that getting a job as a travel agent is harder these days.
 In one way, that’s true.
 Yet on the other hand, nothing could be farther from the truth.

 How can that be?
 Let me explain.